Is Your Energy Consultant Reliable, Ethical and Transparent?

 Please remember that there is genuinely no magic wand and what you are buying is the experience and expertise of the organisation who should be a credible partner to help you achieve your short, medium, and long-term goals.

-Eight indications that the broker you are dealing with may not be what they seem
+Eight indications that the energy consultant you are dealing with may not be what they seem

 1. An overly assertive manner